 The type of pain depends upon the state of the patient.
 Severity of the pain also depends upon the same.
 Whatever may be the cause for the pain, the symptoms are more or less similar.
 Pain can erupt suddenly or can happen gradually.
 The symptoms for back pain are that the pain may move down the front, back or side of the legs but mostly confined within the pelvis area or the lumbosacral region.

+Back Pain Treatment could helps with other health issues.
 The pain may or may not spread up and down the legs.
 The pain may increase to a great extent if sitting upright for long hours e.g. travel or it may get worse during the night.
 Pain may get elevated during activities and movements.
 Feeling of numbness and weakness in parts of the limbs is another sign.
 This is because that part of the nerve in the leg receives its supply of blood from a compressed nerve.
 This can lead to inability to flex the foot or even stand on the toes.